Ilamatlán

-Ilamatlán is a municipality in Veracruz, Mexico.
-It is located in central zone of the State of Veracruz, about 210 km from state capital Xalapa.
+Ilamatlán is a municipality in the Mexican state of Veracruz.
+It is located in the central zone of the state, about 210 km from the state capital Xalapa.
 It has a surface of 188.63 km2.
 It is located at 20°47′N 98°27′W.

+Geography

 The municipality of Ilamatlán is delimited to the east by Zontecomatlán, to the south by Huayacocotla, to the north and west by Hidalgo State.